stimulus-use/stimulus-use/docs/use-visibility.md

 export default class extends Controller {
   connect() {
-    useVisible(this)
+    useVisibility(this)
   }

   visible() {
-    //triggered when the page is visible
+    // triggered when the page is visible
   }

   invisible() {
-    //triggered when the page is invisible
+    // triggered when the page is invisible
   }
 }
 ```